emiandji/frost_brdf/README.md

 https://drive.google.com/file/d/18j-I-JkJAFaUyDtHnsaOBsQav1gPTPY8/view?usp=sharing

 The zip file contains MATLAB's mat files for MERL, EPFL, and DTU data sets.
+Please cite the relevant work when you use these datasets.

 There are two folders in the zip file: "BRDFs_Mat_for_train" and "BRDFs_MAT".
 Extract the zip file and place the two folders in the root folder of the repository.

 The folder "BRDFs_Mat_for_train" contains training BRDFs.